 with one of the highest success rates in the nation for job placement

 and retention. (http://www.tcc.edu/wd/wtw/index.htm)

-TCC’s Workforce Development division houses JSTP as an important
+TCC’s Workforce Solutions division houses JSTP as an important

 part of its programs to advance economic development and career

 preparation in the region.

 is the second largest of the 23 community colleges in the Commonwealth